mschwemer/fal_recycler/README.md

  Go to the Extension Manager and upload the extension "fal_recycler".

- It is not available in the TYPO3 Extension Repository (TER) yet.
-As TYPO3 6.2 is EOL in spring 2017, I will not add it to the TER
+ The extension is now also available via TER and Packagist

 ## Configuration